7 Things to do before starting an e-commerce website

 The needs of the company and the customer might not go together in all cases.
 By contrasting the buyer’s requirements with that of the company’s you will get an idea of what your site has to do – to help buyers and the company meet their needs.
-In this process you will have to find out what is unique with your company and why the customers choose you over your competitors.
+In this process, you will have to find out what is unique about your company and why the customers choose you over your competitors.
 You have to make sure that the site helps you maintain your unique advantage.
-You can also set the targets for the site, so that you can measure its success after it is goes live.
+You can also set the targets for the site so that you can measure its success after it goes live.

 Now that we are clear about your requirements, you have to find out how an e-commerce solution can help you solve the issues.
 You have to study about the e-commerce in general, the platforms that are available and their features.

 Find out what will be the impact of the new e-commerce solution on the organisation.
 Ask questions like

 - Is the solution in line with the long-term plan of the organisation?